-Each year we hold an art exhibition to showcase and celebrate the work of artists who live, work or are connected to the City of Whittlesea.
+Each year Council holds an art exhibition to showcase and celebrate the work of artists who live, work or are connected to the City of Whittlesea.

 Celebrating The John and Gillian Borrack Federation Bequest.